Chapter 17 : The Art of Hanging Over

 "It's fine."
 Scorpius shrugged.
 "Me and Anjali break up all the time."

-Bea shot him a look. "...do you have a relationship with anyone
+Bea shot him a look.
+"Do you have a relationship with anyone that's healthy?"

 "I'm pretty good with my owl.
 He stopped trying to eat my fingers.
 And I suppose we're not too bad."

 "At least you didn't lock me in a room and try to get me expelled."
-Scorpius rocked back and forth on his heel, swinging in perpendicular motion against the scuttling crowd behind him.
-He was out of place no matter what.
+Scorpius rocked back and forth on his heel.

-"You really are desperate," she murmured, laughing in spite of the subject.
+"You really are desperate," she said, laughing in spite of the subject.

 Scorpius took one of the funny-shaped cheese on her plate.
 "Don't sell yourself short.
 You're good company."